Skip to main content

 You can get more information about receiving your Medicare card on the Medicare website.

-How can we find out the difference in cost between the Medicare Base and Enhanced options?
+How can we find out the difference in cost between the Medicare Advantage Base and Enhanced options?

 To learn more about the differences between the Base Plan and the Enhanced Plan, visit retiree.uhc.com/umsystem/coverage-and-benefits.

-Due to changes implemented by the federal Centers of Medicare and Medicaid Services (CMS), Medicare Advantage and Part D drug plans will see changes in 2024.
+Due to changes implemented by the federal Centers for Medicare and Medicaid Services (CMS), Medicare Advantage and Part D drug plans will see changes in 2025.

 UM System retirees on these plans will also see changes to their Base Plan or Enhanced Plan as a result of the federal CMS changes: